Schmidt rank and singularities: Introduction

 where $S(\ov{f})\sub V$ is the locus where the Jacobi matrix of $(f_1,\ldots,f_s)$ has rank $<s$.
 It is easy to see that

 Here is our main result concerning the relation between the Schmidt rank and the codimension of the singular locus.
-It can be viewed as a more precise version of the corresponding result in \cite{KZ} in the case of an algebraically closed field of sufficiently large (or zero) characteristic.
+It can be viewed as a more precise version of the corresponding result in \cite{KZ} in the case of an algebraically closed field of sufficiently large (or zero) characteristic, as well as an effective version of a result of Ananyan and Hochster (see \cite[Theorem A(a)]{AH}), playing a central role in their proof of Stillman's conjecture.